smartdevicelink/sdl_overview_guides/docs/RPC Spec Generator/index.md

 The `<element>` has a required `"name"` attribute.
 For `string` enums, the value of `"name"` attribute will be one of the possible values of the particular `<enum>`.
 For `integer` enums, the value of `"value"` attribute will be one of the possible values.
 The `"hexvalue"` is just a hexadecimal representation of the `"value"` attribute and either hexvalue or value can be used.

 `<element>` could also have an `"internal_name"` attribute.
-This attribute is not used in communication with SDL Core, but it describes the `<element>` developer facing elemtn value.
+This attribute is not used in communication with SDL Core, but it describes the `<element>` developer facing element value.
 For example refer to the `HMILevel` enum:

 ```xml
     <enum name="HMILevel" since="1.0">